truenas/middleware/docs/userguide/index.rst

  getent group

-If the **wbinfo** commands display the network's users, but they do not show up in the drop-down menu of a Permissions screen, it may be because it is taking longer then the default 10 seconds for the FreeNAS® system to join Active Directory.
+If the :command:`wbinfo` commands display the network's users, but they do not show up in the drop-down menu of a Permissions screen, it may be because it is taking longer then the default 10 seconds for the FreeNAS® system to join Active Directory.
 Try bumping up the value of *AD timeout* to 60 seconds.

 Using a Keytab